MicrosoftDocs/win32/desktop-src/VSS/using-the-volume-shadow-copy-service.md

 ---
-Description: 'VSS backup and restore operations each use a protocol for the interaction of the systems that use mass storage (writers) and those that back it up (requesters).' ms.assetid: 'c4dae5ce-0dfa-46ec-909f-8ae79d50a9cb'
+Description: VSS backup and restore operations each use a protocol for the interaction of the systems that use mass storage (writers) and those that back it up (requesters). ms.assetid: c4dae5ce-0dfa-46ec-909f-8ae79d50a9cb
-title: Using the Volume Shadow Copy Service
+title: Using the Volume Shadow Copy Service ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Volume Shadow Copy Service

 VSS backup and restore operations each use a protocol for the interaction of the systems that use mass storage (writers) and those that back it up (requesters).

 Both backup and restore operations are primarily driven by the requester, which controls writer and provider behavior by generating systemwide COM events for the writer to process.
-Because event-generating methods are asynchronous, writers do have limited control into the requester's state through the asynchronous handlers available to VSS (see [**IVssAsync**](ivssasync.md)).
+Because event-generating methods are asynchronous, writers do have limited control into the requester's state through the asynchronous handlers available to VSS (see [**IVssAsync**](/windows/win32/Vss/nn-vss-ivssasync?branch=master)).

 This interaction requires basic data structures describing files and groups of files ([*components*](vssgloss-c.md#base-vssgloss-component)), as well as a metadata model to allow the storage of backup information and to permit writer/requester communication.